For questions concerning H.A.T.S. Class call 308-385-5316 ext. 204 or email firstname.lastname@example.org

 19th CENTURY SCIENCE & TECHNOLOGY - TRADES

-NEW!!!
-This class will be available beginning in September 2016 and is for students in fifth grade and older.
+This class is for students in fifth grade and older.
 Students will learn how science and technology of the late 19th century affected the daily lives of those who worked in communities on the plains.
 The focus of this class will be on the science and technology related to community business and trades, with an emphasis on communication, transportation and power.
 Students will experience how science and technology helped communities businesses though several hands on opportunities.

 HATS CLASSES – FIVE HOUR DISCOVERY DAYS

 Discovery Days suitable for Fourth Grade level and above

 The varied causes and effects of the American Civil War will be examined, including economics, slavery, technology and politics.
 The remainder of the class will be taught in first person, as if the students are living in 1861 at the start of the war.
 They will enlist for service with either the Union or the Confederation, move to the camp of instruction in the barn loft, where food, clothing and life of an enlisted soldier will be explored through the use of artifacts and reproductions.
 Students will then be given drilling rifles and learn how to hold the gun through drills, how to march, and how to prepare for and participate in battle.
 Class concludes with a look at the medical impact of the war, including the tools developed and the pains and hardships endured by wounded soldiers.